 Karla Litton, Business Development Manager at Warwick Business School, offers the all-important answers to the most common questions we hear from our prospective Distance Learning MBA students.

-Distance Learning MBA participant Paul explores the different modules that make up the MBA programme, highlighting how each module has developed his experience and fed into his journey on the course.
+Distance Learning MBA (now called the Global Online MBA) participant Paul explores the different modules that make up the MBA programme, highlighting how each module has developed his experience and fed into his journey on the course.

 Just under 18-months ago I embarked on my Distance Learning MBA.
 I can honestly say this has been one of the best experiences and life decisions to date.
 Having the opportunity to learn and work with professors and peers with an unrivaled depth and breadth of experience on a global scale has been truly perspective shifting.
 Besides the knowledge and experience gained from the modules themselves, my journey has taught me a great deal about myself and what one can accomplish when their personal narrative is challenged.